Randomization

 Reflection:

-- What are some simple ways you can implement random allocation in the lab to reduce the temptation to use haphazard or alternating allocation?
+- What are some simple ways you can implement random allocation in the lab to reduce the temptation to use manual or alternating allocation?

 - What are other examples of time-related factors that could be a problem when using an alternating allocation sequence?